 Information Collection Procedures for Opening Accounts

-To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify and record information that identifies each customer who opens an account.
+To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify and record information that identifies each customer who opens an account.
 Therefore, all new and existing customers are subject to the identity verification requirements.

 When you open an account, we will ask for your name, address and identification number, and, in the case of an individual, your date of birth.
 For business accounts, we may also obtain this information for individuals associated with the business.
 We may also request to see a valid driver’s license or other approved identifying documents.
-In all cases, GTP is committed to protecting your privacy and identity.
+In all cases, MPS is committed to protecting your privacy and identity.